merkle-open/nitro-component-catalog/README.md

     // The navigation view - 'navigation' resolves to views/navigation.hbs
   	navigationView: 'navigation',

-    // Optional if you are using the webpack you might pass the compiler instance:
+    // Optional if you are using the webpack you might pass the compiler instance
+    // This will NOT handle your webpack compilation but only visualise the dependencies
-  	webpackApp: require('./webpack').webpackMiddleware,
+  	webpackApp: webpack(webpackConfig),

     // Optional - if your project needs specific resolver settings you can pass
     // a custom resolver instance
-    nitroPatternResolver: new NitroPatternResolver(/* ... */),
+    nitroComponentResolver: new NitroComponentResolver(/* ... */),

     // Optional - if your project needs additional validations on the pattern.json
     // you can pass a custom validator instance
-    nitroPatternValidator: new NitroPatternValidator(/* ... */),
+    nitroComponentValidator: new NitroComponentValidator(/* ... */),
   }));

 };